History of Georgia (country): Adoption of Christianity as state religion

 During the 4th and most of the 5th centuries, Iberia (known also as the Kingdom of Kartli) was under Persian control.
 At the end of the 5th century though, Prince Vakhtang I Gorgasali orchestrated an anti-Persian uprising and restored Iberian statehood, proclaiming himself the King.
-After this, the armies of Vakhtang launched several campaigns against both Persia and the Byzantine Empire.
-However, his struggle for the independence and unity of the Georgian state did not have lasting success.
-After Vakhtang's death in 502, and the short reign of his son Dachi (502–514), Iberia was reincorporated into Persia as a province once again.
-The Kingdom of Iberia however was abolished in 580 AD by the Persian authorities at that time ruled by Hormizd IV (578-590), most precisely after the death of King Bakur III, and Iberia became now a Persian province ruled by a marzpan (governor).
-However this time the Iberian nobility were granted the privilege of electing the governors, who in Georgian were called erismtavari.
+After this, the armies of Vakhtang launched several campaigns against both Persia and the Byzantine Empire, but his struggle for the independence and unity of the Georgian state did not have lasting success.
+After Vakhtang's death in 502, and the short reign of his son Dachi (502–514), Iberia was reincorporated into Persia and ruled by a marzpan (governor), who in Georgian were called erismtavari.
+The Iberian nobility were granted the privilege of electing the governors.
 Georgian nobles urged the Byzantine emperor Maurice to revive the kingdom of Iberia in 582, but in 591 Byzantium and Persia decisively agreed to divide Iberia between them, with Tbilisi to be in Persian hands and Mtskheta to be under Byzantine control.
-By the late 7th century, the Byzantine-Persian rivalry for the Middle East had given way to Arab conquest of the region and subsequent invasions to ensure Arab hegemony in the Caucasus.
+However, by the late 7th century, the Byzantine-Persian rivalry had given way to Arab conquest of the region.